dk949/shellutils/README.md

 #### double
 * takes 1 argument.
-* closes the current terminal then opens 2 new terminals to the directory specified by the argument
+* closes the current terminal then opens 2 new terminals to the directory specified by the argument.
-* supported terminals:
-    * alacritty
-    * gnome-terminal
-    * kitty
-    * konsole
-    * terminator
-    * urxvt
-    * xfce4-terminal
-* unsupported terminals:
-    * xterm
-    * st
-* Maybe supported:
-    * these are the only ones that have explicit support.
-    * program will try to run on any terminal that is not explicitly unsupported
-    * it might work

 #### encryptdir
 * creates a tarball from the directory